-How to Use (And Not Use) Hydrogen Peroxide as a Disinfectant
+How To Use (And Not Use) Hydrogen Peroxide As A Disinfectant

 Hydrogen peroxide is a clear chemical compound made up of water and oxygen that comes in a 3 to 6% dilution.
 While it's often used as a nontoxic whitener, according to the CDC, it can also be used as a disinfectant that kills germs on surfaces and in fabrics.
 The great news is that using hydrogen peroxide as a disinfectant doesn't require any additional ingredients.
 It can be used straight from the bottle, and you can even add a spray nozzle to make it easier to use.